 The Power of Employers

-While we wait for schools to develop their personal finance programs, we have generations of adults ill-equipped to manage their finances.
+While we wait for schools to develop these programs, we have generations of adults ill-equipped to manage their money.
 Employers can fill this gap by making financial planning and education services available to their employees.
-As employees learn to manage their finances successfully, not only will their financial stress decrease and work productivity increase, but they will pass these healthy behaviors on to their children.
+As employees experience financial success, their stress will decrease and productivity will increase.
+They’ll also pass these healthy behaviors on to their children.
+This will create generational change resulting in a more-engaged citizenry and workforce secure in their financial footing.